OfficeDev/office-js-docs-pr/docs/excel/custom-functions-web-reqs.md

 If a custom function retrieves data from an external source such as the web, it must:

-1. Return a JavaScript Promise to Excel.
+1. Return a JavaScript promise to Excel.
-2. Resolve the Promise with the final value using the callback function.
+2. Resolve the promise with the final value using the callback function.

 ### Fetch example